Bucket List: Best Places to Visit in Kandy, Sri Lanka

-Alongside these plants that are around 4,000 different distinct plants and 10,00 trees, you’ll share the experience with thousands of wing-flapping fruit bats and hundreds of monkeys.
+Alongside these plants which are around 4,000 different distinct plants and 10,00 trees, you’ll share the experience with thousands of wing-flapping fruit bats and hundreds of monkeys.
 Admire the beauty of Sri Lanka’s flora and many other tropical plants not native to the island.

 6. Snack on the Kandy Market Hall

-If you’re hungry and craving for something different, the Kandy Market Hall is a place to stop by and explore.
+If you’re hungry and craving something different, the Kandy Market Hall is a place to stop by and explore.
 This market is the oldest market square found in Kandy, which sells a vast range of items like local fruits and vegetables, tea, and snacks on the first floor.

 At the same time, you can get high-quality handmade crafts from locals, including books, souvenirs, and clothes on the second floor.
 To get a good deal, you can also haggle with shop vendors to get your desired price.

 7. Visit the Ranweli Spice Garden